codeigniter4/CodeIgniter4/contributing/workflow.md

     git checkout new/mind-reader
     git merge develop

-And finally push your local branch to your github repository:
+And finally push your local branch to your GitHub repository:

     git push origin new/mind-reader